Thermodynamics of oscillating neutrinos: Entropy and equilibrium

 To carry out this program, we need an entropy.
 It should be a functional of $\overline{\rho_{\nu,\boldsymbol{p}}}$, the $\boldsymbol{x}$-average of $\rho_{\nu,\boldsymbol{x},\boldsymbol{p}}$.
 The change to subscripts for $\boldsymbol{x}$ and $\boldsymbol{p}$ is meant to emphasize the fact that we are now regarding $\rho_\nu$ not as a time-dependent solution but rather as a microstate in a statistical ensemble.
 Because neutrinos are fermions, the appropriate entropy is

 with

-Using a similar formula on the fine-grained system would result in $S = \textrm{constant}$ because the entropy is determined by the fine-grained invariants $\textrm{Tr}\left[ \rho_\nu^n \right]$.
-Coarse-graining preserves neither the $n>1$ traces nor the total energy $U$ and thus enables effective decoherence and dissipation.
+The matrix log function is defined by diagonalizing $\overline{\rho_{\nu,\boldsymbol{p}}}$ and applying the scalar log function to the diagonal elements.
+Using a similar formula for the fine-grained system would result in $S = \textrm{constant}$ because the entropy is determined by the fine-grained invariants $\textrm{Tr}\left[ \rho_\nu^n \right]$.
+Coarse-graining preserves neither the $n=2$ trace nor the energy $U$ and thus enables effective decoherence and dissipation.

 Although $U[\overline{\rho_{\nu,\boldsymbol{p}}}]$ need not be strictly equal to $\mathcal{U} \equiv \overline{U[\rho_{\nu,\boldsymbol{x},\boldsymbol{p}}]}$, in equilibrium we expect them to differ only as a result of thermal fluctuations.
 We therefore maximize $S$ subject to the constraint that $U[\overline{\rho_{\nu,\boldsymbol{p}}}] \cong \mathcal{U}$.
 To do this, we introduce a Lagrange multiplier $\beta$.
 Conceptually, the coarse-grained variables are in thermal contact with a heat bath of temperature $T \equiv \beta^{-1}$ that consists of the system's own fine-grained fluctuations.